For the 2026 school year, there are 3 community colleges serving 11,290 students in Jefferson County County, Colorado.

 There are 3 community colleges serving 11,290 students in Jefferson County, CO.

-What is community college acceptance rate in Jefferson County, CO?
+What is the community college acceptance rate in Jefferson County, CO?

 The average community college acceptance rate in Colorado is 77% (compared to national acceptance rates).

-How diverse are community college in Jefferson County, CO?
+How diverse are community colleges in Jefferson County, CO?

 Community colleges in Jefferson County, CO have approximately 37% minority enrollment, with the majority being Hispanic.